weblidity/skelo/README.md

  skelo build '**/*.outline.yaml' --fallback-patterns 'existing-docs/**/*.yaml'
  ```

 This will include any markdown files matching `existing-docs/**/*.yaml` in the generated documentation, even if they don't have corresponding outline files.
-These files will be placed in the appropriate location based on their relative path.
+Based on their relative path, these files will be placed in the appropriate location.

 #### Example Outline File and Generated Output